bdshahab/iap_defold/README.md

 Using this program's method, you can make in-app purchases using cryptocurrencies.

-This program is written in Defold game engine and Lua programming language:
+This program is written in the Defold game engine and Lua programming language:

 https://defold.com